ABTA RESEARCH COLLABORATION GRANTS

-Previous research has shown that gliomas disrupt communication between nerve cells in the brain and cause neurocognitive deficitsThe loss of brain function.
-Recently, Dr. Shawn L. Hervey-Jumper of the UCSF Brain Tumor Research Center identified glioma cells that have the ability to make connections with healthy neurons, called synaptogenic glioma (SG) cells.
+Previous research has shown that gliomas disrupt communication between nerve cells in the brain and cause the loss of brain function.
+Recently, Dr. Shawn L. Hervey-Jumper of the UCSF Brain Tumor Research Center identified glioma cells that have the ability to make connections with healthy neurons, called synaptogenic glioma (SG) cells

-Preliminary data from the Hervey-Jumper lab indicates that the presence of SG cells in a tumor may increase a patient’s chances of recovering from tumor-induced aphasiaThe inability to understand or produce speech.
+Preliminary data from the Hervey-Jumper lab indicates that the presence of SG cells in a tumor may increase a patient’s chances of recovering from tumor-induced aphasia, or the inability to understand or produce speech.

 In my previous work in the Hervey-Jumper lab, I used cutting-edge neuroimaging technology to measure neuronal activity and found glioma subtypes support neuronal communication in different ways.
-In my ABTA Medical Student Summer Fellowship project, I will look for genes that are important for glioma-neuron communication using samples from glioma patients to identify the SG cells.
-I will then:
+In my ABTA Medical Student Summer Fellowship project, I found genes that are important for glioma-neuron communication using samples from glioma patients to identify the SG cells.

-- Investigate whether SG cells divide more frequently than other glioma cells, causing faster tumor growth.
+- SG cells divide more frequently than other glioma cells, causing faster tumor growth.

-- Verify that SG cells can enhance communication among hippocampal neuronsBrain cells that are important for memory, learning, and emotion using patient cells in culture.
+- SG cells can enhance communication among hippocampal neurons, (brain cells that are important for memory, learning, and emotion).

 This study is the first of its kind to examine the impact of synaptogenic glioma cells on functional communication in the brain.

 Project: Identification of EZH2 and elf4E as New Therapeutic Targets in Chordoma